 The move will have a very positive impact on the local property market, opined Lewis Allsopp, CEO of Allsopp & Allsopp.
 He said that most ex-pats have a money-making mindset when they come to Dubai with a short-term plan and focus before moving back to their home country.
 The decision of the UAE Cabinet for enforcing a Golden Card for issuing the permanent residency in UAE now allows ex-pats to look at Dubai as a home rather than a temporary plan.

 He also added that the Golden Card would further the stability of the UAE by encouraging more distinguished professionals to the land.
 The property market will get huge benefits from this step in strengthening the economy.

-The recent announcement comes after the UAE announced last year that it would grant five or 10-year residency visas to investors, professionals, specialists in the medical, scientific, research and technical fields, and ‘outstanding’ aspirants for facilitating business and creating an attractive and encouraging investment environment in the country.
-It has already initiated issuing the longer-term visas to scientists as well as entrepreneurs and investors.
+The recent announcement comes after the UAE announced last year that it would grant five or 10-year residency visas to investors, professionals, specialists in the medical, scientific, research, and technical fields, and ‘outstanding’ aspirants for facilitating business and creating an attractive and encouraging investment environment in the country.
+It has already initiated issuing longer-term visas to scientists as well as entrepreneurs and investors.

-The fee for Permanent residency in UAE has been fixed at SAR800, 000 ($213,333), local daily Saudi Gazette reported.
-A one-year temporary permit will cost expats SAR100, 000 ($26,666) according to sources.
+The fee for Permanent residency in UAE has been fixed at SAR800, 000 ($213,333), the local daily Saudi Gazette reported.
+A one-year temporary permit will cost ex-pats SAR100, 000 ($26,666) according to sources.